Systemd

 First time schedule

-When you schedule a profile with the schedule command, under the hood resticprofile will
+When you schedule a profile with the schedule command, resticprofile will:

-• run systemctl daemon-reload (only if schedule-permission is set to system)
+• Run systemctl daemon-reload (if schedule-permission is set to system)

 Run after the network is up

-Specifying the profile option schedule-after-network-online: true means that the scheduled services will wait for a network connection before running.
-This is done via an After=network-online.target entry in the service.
+Setting the profile option schedule-after-network-online: true ensures scheduled services wait for a network connection before running.
+This is achieved with an After=network-online.target entry in the service.

 systemd drop-in files

-It is possible to automatically populate *.conf.d drop-in files for profiles, which allows easy overriding of the generated services, without modifying the service templates.
+You can automatically populate *.conf.d drop-in files for profiles, allowing easy overrides of generated services without modifying service templates.
 For example:

 version = "1"